dcos/examples/eremetic/1.10/README.md

 ## Uninstall Eremetic

-Eremetic can be uninstalled either via the DC/OS Universe UI or from the CLI.
+Eremetic can be uninstalled from the CLI.
 The following command will uninstall Eremetic via the DC/OS CLI:

 ```bash